We're live on Product Hunt right now! Come support our launch

 Until recently, there were only two options for getting customer-facing analytics into apps: building it yourself or embedding a third-party BI solution.
 But both have drawbacks.

 An embeddable solution is typically much faster to deploy and can be cheaper, depending on which solution you choose.
-The problem is, with most embedded analytics platforms, you only get access to very basic, non-customizable components.
+The problem is that with most embedded analytics platforms, you only get access to very basic, non-customizable components.
 This will make your visualizations quite limited (think: very basic reports and graphs) and you won’t be able to create a powerful customer experience that’s unique to your brand.

 We should know: Our other product, Trevor.io, works great for its intended purpose as a business intelligence tool.
 You can use it to embed interactive dashboards in your app, but it’s nowhere near as customizable as building them from scratch.
 That’s exactly what sparked the idea for Embeddable.